 And that’s when I woke up.

 I hired an assistant, put systems in place, better leveraged myself and created Escalator Marketing™ — a business model unlike any other with a strong emphasis on Extreme Client Care™ and client retention.

-I adore my business and partnering with clients, have my first “book book” coming out in the Spring of 2015 and, as a voracious reader and tester, bring the best of what I learn to my clients which has resulted in an overall 93% client retention rate.
+I adore my business and partnering with clients, have my first “book book” coming out in 2022 and, as a voracious reader and tester, using my business as a lab or sorts, bring the best of what I learn to my clients which has resulted in an overall 89% client retention rate over 7 years.

 I intentionally shared a lot about my background so you understand the experiences I bring to our mentoring – a perfect balance of marketing savvy, intuition and results-driven systemic implementation with a healthy dose of nurturing and love.

 My style is to learn about your goals and then reverse engineer them to where you are now so we can create the quickest path to your goals possible without sacrificing your sanity or self care.

 The sustainable success I teach takes time and work.
 If you’re looking for someone to tell you to call everyone you know and sell them a high level “X”, I’m not for you.

 If you want a partner who understands the big vision and intimate details of running and marketing a successful, sustainable business; who understands you and where you are, who nurtures you while being completely honest and non-judgmental and who can pull from her years of hands-on business and marketing expertise, then we may want to chat.